Youth Care Worker

 The Youth Care Worker acts as an advocate, educator, coach and role model for the Youth of Mercy Home for Boys and Girls, and supports and implements the policy and philosophy of the program and the Agency.

 This is a full time position located at our Hay Boys Campus.
-The schedule is Monday 2pm-10pm, Tuesday 12pm-10pm, Wednesday 3pm-10pm, Saturday 8am-4pm and Sunday 3pm-10pm.
+The schedule for this position typically includes evenings and weekends.

 - At least 21 years of age.